Databricks Utilities (dbutils) reference

 To display help for this command, run dbutils.fs.help("cp").

-This example copies the file named old_file.txt from /FileStore to /tmp/new, renaming the copied file to new_file.txt.
+This example copies the file named data.csv from /Volumes/main/default/my-volume/ to new-data.csv in the same volume.

 # Out[4]: True